traktofon/cf-detect/README.md

 Warning
 -------

-* Currently a positive detection will happen if **any** request for the page is served by Cloudflare, including requests to 3rd party domains (e.g. for images or scripts).
-Whether these cases are false positives or not depends on the paranoia level of the user.
 * This extension analyzes **all** requests made by the browser, which may impact performance.
 * This is my first WebExtension, and also my first JavaScript project.
 Use at your own risk!